formal-methods-mpi/Workshop.jl/docs/src/4_dispatch/dispatch.md

 # Multiple Dispatch

 We will now approach the central topic of this workshop: multiple dispatch.
-In julia, functions can behave quite differently, depending on the type of their arguments.
+In Julia, functions can behave quite differently, depending on the type of their arguments.
 For example, let's take a look at the multiplication function `*`:

 ```@example dispatch